phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 Process’s address space is constituted by set of mapped objects.
 In traditional operating system memory objects correspond with files or devices (and are identified by `vnode`, `inode` etc.) or with anonymous objects representing the dynamically allocated physical memory.
-There are two strategies of retrieving object data into the process memory – immediate retrieval strategy when object is mapped (e.g. during process start) and lazy on-demand retrieval strategy when virtual page is first-time accessed during the runtime.
+There are two strategies for retrieving object data into the process memory – immediate retrieval strategy when object is mapped (e.g. during process start) and lazy on-demand retrieval strategy when virtual page is first-time accessed during the runtime.